-Lastly, on behalf of the Board of Directors, I would like to thank each one of our shareholders, directors and employees for their trust and continuous support during this challenging year.
-Our goals for 2021 are to continue optimizing operating costs, secure the financing for the Ollachea project and keep our workers and communities safe from COVID-19.
+Finally, on behalf of the Board of Directors, I would like to thank each one of our shareholders, directors, and employees for their continuous support during what was another challenging year.
+As we now focus on the opportunities of a new year, our goals for 2022 include meeting our production targets while continuing to optimize operating costs, continuing to keep our workers and communities safe from COVID-19, and advancing Ollachea.

-Gerardo Perez Chairman Minera IRL Limited 30 March 2021
+Gerardo Perez Chairman

+Minera IRL Limited 30 March 2022